HJY-CD/HJY-CD/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I obtained my PhD degree from Computer Science and Engineering Department, The Chinese University of Hong Kong (CUHK) [subreddit](https://www.cse.cuhk.edu.hk/), supervised by Prof. Chi-Wing Fu [subreddit](https://www.cse.cuhk.edu.hk/~cwfu/).
+Before that, I got the Bachelor degree in Computer Science and Technology from the University of Chinese Academy of Science (UCAS), supervised by Prof. Lin Gao [subreddit](http://geometrylearning.com/lin/).
+My research interests lie in the intersection of computer graphics, 3D vision, and robotics.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](https://www.reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.